PervasiveWellbeingTech/Popbots-Engine/README.md

 ### 2.2.2.
 Context

-Context define at index n what are the expected intents at indexes n+1
+Context define at index n what are the expected intents at indexes n+1 as well as the selection process needed to extract the intent from the user's .
+It can also be the process to use to select the next content/context
 Reminder: We introduce the concept of context to make sure that inputting as been correctly done.

 Typical contexts are as follow: